Anushadsilva/BootCamp2025/README.md

 In the script that adds a new daily summary file to the daily partition every day

 Assignment 2 - AirFlow:
-Startup:

-To start working on this homework you'll need to:
-Copy the starter_dag.py file into airflow-dbt-project/dags and use astro dev start to start working Requirements
-Using Airflow, the Polygon API and Tabular

-Do the following things:

 Create a daily partitioned table in Iceberg that tracks the price of MAANG stocks (and others if you want) Create a script that loads the data from polygon into the Iceberg staging table